Jacques Murphy, Chair

 Duncan received a Bachelor of Arts degree in Criminal Justice from the University of Florida and a Master of Science degree in Education from the University of Southern California.
 He is also a graduate of the U. S. Army Command and General Staff College.

-Rita Izaguirre, Director
+Rita Izaguirre, Board Member

 Rita Izaguirre is an accomplished executive who leads the HR function at Jackson Spalding, a 20 year old marketing and communications agency with locations in Atlanta and Athens, Ga., New York, NY and Dallas, Texas.
 Previously Rita’s career spans positions in marketing, consulting, and employment law for large companies and public sector organizations.